resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Compute day

 9am-4pm Friday.
 Registration is free!
 Lunch is provided.
 Limited places.
+Registration opens at the end of July.

 Training/talks on:
 - Access to NCI and Pawsey Super Compute